 Los Angeles, CA 90094-2536 USA

 Sincerely, Your domain registration provider

-We decided to reach out to Namecheap (our registrar of choice), who provided the following response to seeing the email:
+I decided to reach out to Namecheap (who I use for all my domains), who provided the following response to seeing the email:

 Thank you for contacting Namecheap Support Team!